dkovacs24/ReviOS_faq/docs/related.md

 # ReviOS related questions

-## Unsupported things on ReviOS

-Disabled:

-- Automatic Windows Updates
-    - With that automatic driver installation too.
-Install your drivers manually.
-[Help here](not-related.md#internetsoundbluetoothother-hardware-not-working)

-Not working:

-- Phone calls
-- Microsoft email client

----

 ## What is the difference between the versions?
-What to choose?

 As of this moment (2022-06-24), there are only 2 versions of ReviOS that are supported: `11 22.06`, `10 21.06`.
 No other versions are supported.